auditassistant/json-context/README.md

 It is intended to be used in conjunction with the modules [Realtime Templates](https://github.com/mmckegg/node-realtime-templates) and [JSON Syncer](https://github.com/mmckegg/node-json-syncer), however can be used standalone if that's what you're into.

+## Work in progress

+None of this stuff is up on NPM yet...

 ## AJAX is so 2005...

 We don't want to wait for loading. **Ajax makes you wait all the time.**